Netflix For Sperm Has Arrived

 But the intention of “NextGen” is primarily about marketing according to Dr. Robert Oates, who insists that this strategy hopes to appeal to men who would otherwise not be too keen on sauntering over to the sperm bank.
 That plan thereby suggests that “NextGen” may be tapping into a cohort of men who otherwise might necessarily need these services, raising some questions for IVF couples.

 Not all experts are even sold on this whole mailing sperm system, as Cappy Rothman, the founder of the world’s largest sperm bank, describes this process as “gambling.”
 He told the outlet:

-is poor.”
+“The survivability [of sperm] is poor.”
 His outfit experimented with such kits, once over a decade ago and again more recently and “we found it unreliable.
 We did not think the results were good enough to encourage people to do it.”

 Sperm samples being popped in and out of UPS trucks doesn’t exactly strike me as space age in our modern era of childrearing and child conceiving.
 However, when bank-sanctioned donor sperm starts arriving in tiny red envelopes directly at the homes of IVF participants, perhaps then we can bring this Netflix metaphor full circle.